shi-ym19/shi-ym19.github.io/_pages/about.md

 I'm an ESFJ with strong J (Judgement) according to Myers–Briggs Type Indicator (MBTI).

-**Note:** Because the Chinese pronunciation of my name is the same as the number eleven, I named my Personal Website "No.11 Homepage."
+**Note:** Because the Chinese pronunciation of my name is the same as the number eleven, I named my Personal Website "No.11 Homepage".

 Contact Me
 ======